BehaviorTree/BehaviorTree.CPP/MigrationGuide.md

 # Migration Guide from V2 to V3

-The main goal of this project id to create a Behavior Tree implementation that uses the principle of Model Driven Development to separate the role of the __Component Developer__ from the __Behavior Designed__ and __System Integrator__.
+The main goal of this project is to create a Behavior Tree implementation that uses the principles of Model Driven Development to separate the role of the __Component Developer__ from the __Behavior Designer__ and __System Integrator__.

 In practice, this means that:

 - Custom Actions (or, in general, custom TreeNodes) must be reusable building blocks.
 Implement them once, reuse them many times.

-- To build a BehaviorTree out of TreeNodes, the Behavior Designer must not need to read nor modify the source code of the a given TreeNode.
+- To build a Behavior Tree out of TreeNodes, the Behavior Designer must not need to read nor modify the source code of the a given TreeNode.

-There is a __major design flaw__ that undermines this goal: the way the BlackBoard was used in version `2.x` to implement dataflow between nodes.
+There is a __major design flaw__ that undermines this goal in version  `2.x`: the way the BlackBoard was used to implement DataFlow between nodes.

-In general, DataFlow should not be the main concern of a library like this, that focuses on Coordination, but it is apparent to anyone that had implemented a sufficiently large coordination component that if would be impossible to ignore it completely.

 As described in [issue #18](https://github.com/BehaviorTree/BehaviorTree.CPP/issues/18) there are several potential problems with the Blackboard approach:

 - To know which entries of the BB are read/written, you should read the source code.

 - As a consequence, external tools such as __Groot__ can not know which BB entries are accessed.

 - If there is a name clashing (multiple nodes use the same key for different purposes), the only way to fit it is modifying the source code.